AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Non-owner insurance is for people who don’t own cars but still need auto insurance.
 The high-risk and non-owner categories often overlap for a number of reasons.
 Here are some examples:

-• People who received DUIs or moving violations, or caused accidents in borrowed cars.
+• People who received a DUI or moving violation, or caused an accident in a borrowed car

-• Drivers who sold their cars after incidents and need SR-22s.
+• Drivers who sold their car after an incident and need an SR-22

 FYI:

-High-risk drivers can purchase non-owner insurance from Direct Auto and the company will handle filing SR-22s if you need them.
+High-risk drivers can purchase non-owner insurance from Progressive, and the company will handle filing SR-22s if you need them.
 The following coverages are available to non-owners:

 • Bodily injury liability